Football Running Back Types

-A power back is a big strong running back who uses all his power and strength to get past defenders and run with the ball.
-Power backs are not very fast or agile due to their size and weight; their main goal is not to have long runs, but to get those crucial yards in a third down situation or maybe the remaining yards on a touchdown drive.
+A power back is a big strong running back who uses all their power and strength to get past defenders and run with the ball.
+Power backs are not very fast or agile due to their size and weight; their main goal is not to have long runs but to get those crucial yards in a third down situation or maybe the remaining yards on a touchdown drive.

 The speed back can be considered to be the opposite of the power back.
 Speed backs are fast and agile and use those abilities to get past defenders.
 Coaches draw plays for speed backs where they can run long runs, and those types of players are used at the beginning of a down cycle.
-Speed backs do not have the muscle that power backs have, and so they will be easily stopped by defensive linemen.
+Speed backs do not have the muscle that power backs have, so they will be easily stopped by defensive linemen.

-All purpose backs are an extremely valuable type of player.
+All-purpose backs are an extremely valuable type of player.
 These individuals can do it all; they have a rare combination of skill and strength that allows them to perform well in many plays.
-A good all purpose back can change a whole team, as their versatility and abilities will have an impact on the whole offensive system and the way it executes plays.
+A good all-purpose back can change a whole team, as their versatility and abilities will have an impact on the whole offensive system and the way it executes plays.

 A blocking back is a type of running back that plays the fullback position most of the time.
 Their main job is to block, protect the ball carrier, and open space for runners.
 They are big and strong players with tough mindsets.
 Blocking backs can also run with the ball, but their main job is to block.